Jordan Active Adventure

 Day 2 Ajloun (1B, 1L, 1D)

-After breakfast we head north out of Amman to make a stop in Jerash.
-Enjoy an included tour of the famous Greco-Roman ruins that were inhabited in the Bronze Age.
-Continue to the lesser known region of Ajloun.
+After breakfast we head north out of Amman t to the lesser known region of Ajloun.
 The most common image of Jordan is that of an arid land covered in desert.
 Enjoy a short trek in Ajloun Nature Reserve.
 We transfer up to Ajloun passing through areas surrounded by woodland, olive groves and strong oak trees.
 A hidden gem in Jordan, the area's natural beauty is impressive.
 We stay overnight in the Ajloun Reserve and you will be treated to delicious local cuisine.
 The winter months will be spent in cabins, while the summer months are spent in bungalows.
 Approx travel times: Amman to Ajloun, 2hrs.
 Short trek in Ajloun 3hrs (7km)

 Day 3 Ajloun/Wadi Mujib/The Dead Sea (1B,1D)

 We begin today with a short bus ride to Wadi Mujib, where we have spend the morning hiking, abseiling, climbing and walking down to the Dead Sea.
 The canyon of Wadi Mujib is the lowest nature reserve in the world, made up of rivers, canyons and cliffs that make up a natural playground for this thrilling canyoneering activity.
 In the winter (November - March) a dry trail is available called Ibex Trail (3-4 hours) and in summer (April-October) you can hike a wet trail called Mujib Canyon Trail (4 hours).
-These trails both offer spectacular scenery surrounded, with very different conditions for canyoneering.
-Transfer to Dana Nature Reserve for the night.
-From Wadi Mujib we continue the short distance to the Dead Sea.
-There is access to the beach from here, and time to bathe in the salty waters or cover yourself in mud from the sea that supposedly has healing powers.
+These trails both offer spectacular scenery surrounded, with very different conditions for canyoneering. >From Wadi Mujib we continue the short distance to the Dead Sea.
+There is access to the beach from here, and time to bathe in the salty waters or cover yourself in mud from the sea that supposedly has healing powers Transfer to Dana Nature Reserve for the night.

 Day 4 Dana Nature Reserve (1B,1L)